rayzurr/notebook/notes/fcc-html-css.md

 A useful property of an SVG (scalable vector graphics) is that it contains a path attribute which allows the image to be scaled without affecting the resolution of the resultant image.

+Currently, the img is assuming its default size, which is too large.
+CSS has a max function which returns the largest of a set of comma-separated values.
+For example:

+img {
+  width: max(250px, 25vw);
+}
+In this example, img elements will have a minimum width of 250px.
+And as the viewport grows, the image will grow accordingly to be 25 percent of the viewport width.

+- 'role' attribute is used to help screen readers users understand and navigate.

+- label element and input element are often paired together within when used in forms.
+Label will have a `for = {name1}` attribute & input will have `id={name1}`.
+They must have matching

+- Keeping in mind best-practices for form inputs, give each input an appropriate type and name attribute.
+Then, give the first input a placeholder attribute.
 ### Tribute Page (Certification Project)

 ## Chapter 3